SolaceProducts/pubsubplus-gke-quickstart/README.md

 **Step 3**: Place the message broker in Google Container Registry, using a script:

-* The script can be executed from a Google Cloud SDK Shell or open a Google Cloud Shell from the Cloud Platform Console:
+* The script can be executed from an installed Google Cloud SDK Shell or open a Google Cloud Shell from the Cloud Platform Console.

+   * If using Google Cloud SDK Shell, also setup following dependencies:
+      * docker, gcloud and kubectl installed
+      * use `gcloud init` to setup account locally
+      * proper Google Cloud permissions have been set: `container.clusterRoleBindings.create` permission is required

+   * If using the Cloud Shell from the Cloud Platform Console, it can be started in the browser from the red underlined icon in the upper right:

 ![alt text](/images/launch_google_cloud_shell.png "Google Cloud Shell")